-Essential requirement 2.7.2 of Annex III to Directive 2008/57/EC is met in particular by the following chapters:
+Essential requirement 2.7.2 of Annex III to Directive (EU) 2016/797 is met in particular by the following chapters:

 Chapter 4.2.19: Various reference files and databases,

 Chapter 4.2.21: Networking and communication.

 However, this essential requirement, especially the method of use to guarantee the efficiency of these telematics applications and the quality of the service, is the foundation for the complete TSI and is not restricted only to the chapters mentioned above.